wkumari/draft-vandergaast-edns-client-subnet/README.md

    ADDRESS).
 Echoing back these values helps to mitigate certain attack vectors, as described in Section 11.

-   The SCOPE PREFIX-LENGTH in the response indicates the network for which the answer is intended.

-   A SCOPE PREFIX-LENGTH value longer than the SOURCE PREFIX-LENGTH indicates that the provided prefix length was not specific enough to

 Contavalli, et al.       Expires August 28, 2015               [Page 10]